-Beside direct reduction of angiotensin II and elevation of bradykinin production, the increase of NO generation and decrease of reactive oxygen species (ROS) formation is probably responsible for beneficial effects of ACE inhibitors (Wiemer et al. 1997, Pecháňová et al. 1997, 2006, 2007, Šimko and Šimko 1999, Šimko et al. 2001, Gvozdjáková et al. 1999).
+Beside direct reduction of angiotensin II and elevation of bradykinin production, the increase of NO generation and decrease of reactive oxygen species (ROS) formation is probably responsible for beneficial effects of ACE inhibitors (Wiemer et al. 1997, Pecháňová et al. 1997, 2006, 2007, Šimko et al. 1999, 2001, Gvozdjáková et al. 2001).
 The presence of the thiol group in the captopril molecule contributes to its strong antioxidative potential (Török et al. 2002, Zicha et al. 2006b, Pecháňová et al. 2006, 2007).
-Bernátová et al. (1996) demonstrated that captopril (100 mg/kg/day) prevented L-NAME-induced hypertension and left ventricular hypertrophy without affecting NO synthase activity.
-In accordance with this finding, in the present experiment chronic captopril administration in ten time lower dose (10 mg/kg/day) prevented blood pressure rise due to L-NAME treatment, however, without affecting endothelium-dependent relaxation of femoral artery.
+Bernátová et al. (1996) demonstrated that captopril in the dose 100mg/kg/day prevented L-NAME-induced hypertension and left ventricular hypertrophy without affecting NO synthase activity.
+In accordance with this finding, in this experiment chronic captopril administration in ten time lower dose (10 mg/kg/day) prevented the blood pressure rise due to the L-NAME treatment, however, without affecting endothelium-dependent relaxation of femoral artery.
 On the other hand, Dahlof and Hansson (1993) showed that enalapril reduced blood pressure via dilatation and decreased peripheral resistance in men with previously non-treated essential hypertension.
-Keaton et al. (1998) also demonstrated that chronic captopril treatment improved vasorelaxation of spontaneously hypertensive rats.
-Our findings confirmed the beneficial effect of captopril only in acute experiments in which this ACE inhibitor increased the relaxation responses of femoral artery isolated from both L-NAME hypertensive and control Wistar rats.
-Thus, we hypothesized that besides NO, other substances such as prostacyclin and endothelium-derived hyperpolarizing factor (EDHF) may be involved in the improvement of vasorelaxation after both acute captopril and chronic indapamide+captopril combination treatment.
+Also Keaton et al. (1998) demonstrated that chronic captopril treatment improved vasorelaxation of spontaneously hypertensive rats.
+Our findings confirmed the beneficial effect of captopril only in acute experiments: this ACE inhibitor increased the relaxation responses of femoral artery isolated from both L-NAME hypertensive and control Wistar rats.
+Thus, we hypothesized that besides NO, other substances such as prostacyclin and endothelium derived hyperpolarizing factor (EDHF) may be involved in the improvement of vasorelaxation after both acute captopril and chronic indapamide+captopril combination treatment.
 Interestingly, chronic captopril treatment did not improve vasorelaxation also in spontaneously hypertensive rats where the production of NO was not blocked (Sládková et al. 2005).
 We assume that the dose of captopril (10 mg/kg/day) used in the chronic experiment was not able to enhanced sufficiently the production of NO with subsequent vasorelaxation.